hyperledger-archives/avalon/docs/FAQ.rst

   The URL is ``http://localhost:9090/`` or, for Docker, ``http://avalon-lmdb:9090/``
 - TCP 5555: ZMQ connections to Avalon Enclave Manager from Avalon Listener.
-  The URL is ``tcp://localhost:5555`` or, for Docker, ``tcp://avalon-enclave-manager:5555``
+  This is used for Avalon singleton enclave workers using Synchronous Mode The URL is ``tcp://localhost:5555`` or, for Docker, ``tcp://avalon-enclave-manager:5555``
 - TCP 1948: connections to Avalon Key Management Enclave (KME).